 The Individual Skills Reports for aReading and aMath provide information about the student’s reading or math skills.
-This overview provides information about how to access these reports, their key features including risk levels, percentile ranks, as well as lists of skills that a student is developing, has mastered, and can develop in the future based on their scores.
+This overview provides information about how to access these reports, and their key features including risk levels, percentile ranks, as well as lists of skills that a student is developing, has mastered and can develop in the future based on their scores.

 Two ways to access the Individual Skills Report: